Restaurant in New York City, United States

 Sakagura

-150ptsSerious izakaya, surprisingly easy to book.
+200Pearl PointsSerious izakaya, surprisingly easy to book.

 About Sakagura

 Sakagura is a serious izakaya on East 43rd Street, ranked #247 on Opinionated About Dining's 2025 Casual North America list and rated 4.5 across 1,388 Google reviews.
 The format is sake and sharing plates, not sushi or tasting menus.
-Booking is easy, lunch is the quieter entry point, and Sunday is closed.
+Booking is easy, lunch is the quieter entry point, Sunday is closed.

 The Midtown Izakaya That Punches Well Above Its Category

 If you're choosing between Sakagura and a generic Japanese restaurant near Grand Central, the comparison isn't even close.
 Sakagura is an izakaya in the old sense: a place built around sake and small plates, not sushi conveyor belts or omakase theatre.
-For a food-focused traveller or a Midtown regular who wants something with real depth, it belongs near the leading of the shortlist — and Opinionated About Dining's consecutive rankings (Recommended 2023, #323 in 2024, #247 in 2025) confirm the trajectory is upward, not coasting.
+For a food-focused traveller or a Midtown regular who wants something with real depth, it belongs near the best of the shortlist — and Opinionated About Dining's consecutive rankings (Recommended 2023, #323 in 2024, #247 in 2025) confirm the trajectory is upward, not coasting.

-What Sakagura Is, and Who It's For
+What Sakagura Is, Who It's For

 Sakagura sits in the basement of a Midtown office building on East 43rd Street — not the kind of address that suggests culinary seriousness, but that's the point.
-The room operates as a full izakaya: the format is grazing and sharing, sake is central to the experience, and the kitchen's role is to support the drinking as much as the eating.
+The room operates as a full izakaya: the format is grazing and sharing, sake is central to the experience, the kitchen's role is to support the drinking as much as the eating.
 If you're coming for a single hero dish or a tasting menu progression, this is the wrong room.
 If you want to explore Japanese drinking-food culture with serious sake depth in Manhattan, it's one of the few places that does it properly.

-The 4.5 Google rating across 1,388 reviews is a useful signal here: that's a consistent audience, not a flash-in-the-pan buzz.
 The OAD ranking improvement from 2023 to 2025 suggests the kitchen has been tightening, not resting.
 For explorers who want context and craft rather than spectacle, Sakagura delivers both without charging destination-restaurant prices.

 Leading Time to Go

-The lunch service runs Monday through Friday, 11:30am to 2pm, and it's the most practical entry point for first-timers: the room is quieter, the pace slower, and you can actually talk through the sake list without competing with a full dinner crowd.
+The lunch service runs Monday through Friday, 11:30am to 2pm, it's the most practical entry point for first-timers: the room is quieter, the pace slower, you can actually talk through the sake list without competing with a full dinner crowd.
 Dinner runs 5:30 to 10:30pm, Monday through Saturday.
-Note that Sunday is closed entirely , plan accordingly if you're visiting on a weekend.
+Note that Sunday is closed entirely, plan accordingly if you're visiting on a weekend.
 Saturday dinner is the hardest slot to walk into; book ahead if that's your night.
 For solo diners or pairs who want the full sake exploration without rushing, a weekday lunch is the pick.

 Booking and Access

 Booking is rated Easy, which is a genuine advantage in a city where the interesting rooms fill weeks out.
-You're not fighting a lottery for Sakagura , but Saturday dinner still warrants a reservation rather than a walk-in attempt.
+You're not fighting a lottery for Sakagura, but Saturday dinner still warrants a reservation rather than a walk-in attempt.
 The East 43rd Street address puts it within a few minutes of Grand Central, making it direct to reach from most of Midtown or from Penn Station via the subway.
 For visitors staying elsewhere in Manhattan, it's a clean in-and-out destination: no neighbourhood detour required.

 How Sakagura Compares to Other Izakaya Options

 In New York City, izakaya at this level of seriousness is a short list.
 Yopparai on the Lower East Side is the main peer worth comparing: it runs a tight sake program and small plates with real care, but it skews toward a younger, louder room.
 Sakagura is calmer and more sake-forward by design.
-For anyone who wants to benchmark against the izakaya tradition at its source, Benikurage in Osaka and Berangkat in Kyoto are the reference points , Sakagura holds up well by that comparison for a Manhattan room.
+For anyone who wants to benchmark against the izakaya tradition at its source, Benikurage in Osaka and Berangkat in Kyoto are the reference points, Sakagura holds up well by that comparison for a Manhattan room.

 Practical Details